 If you get the job, follow up with anyone who helped you get it.
 When I recommend someone, I love knowing they got the job!
 Some people even follow up months into the job to say they love it and thank you and it makes me so happy every time.

 You could say something like: [Something personal if you know them well.]
-Thank you again for [being a reference or sending my resume to the hiring manager].
+Thank you again for [being a reference and sending my resume to the hiring manager].
 I got the job!
 I am so grateful for all of your help!